benchopt/benchopt/doc/user_guide/advanced.rst

 - Automating the run of several benchmarks
 - Using ``vscode`` debugger where the python script serves as an entry point to benchopt internals

-The following script illustrate running the :ref:`benchmark Lasso <run_with_config_file>`.
+The following script illustrates running the :ref:`benchmark Lasso <run_with_config_file>`.
-It assume that the python script is located at the same level as the benchmark folder.
+It assumes that the python script is located at the same level as the benchmark folder.

 .. code-block:: python